Colombia 3

 To delve into how we might address this global challenge, we use the Voros Cone Diagram to map out various possible futures based on current trends identified in the timeline, technological innovation, and international cooperation.
 We have identified five key scenarios:

-Increasing water stress poses a significant threat to the global economy and food security.
-By 2050, it is estimated that 31% of the world’s GDP will be exposed to high water stress, a notable increase from 24% in 2010.
-India, Mexico, Egypt, and Turkey will be the most affected, accounting for more than half of the exposed GDP.
+Rising water stress is a major threat to the global economy and food security.
+By 2050, 31% of the world’s GDP is expected to be exposed to high water stress, up from 24% in 2010.
+Countries like India, Mexico, Egypt, and Turkey will be among the hardest hit, contributing over half of the GDP affected by these risks.

-Food security is also at risk, with 60% of irrigated agriculture facing extreme water stress.
-To feed a projected global population of 10 billion by 2050, a 56% increase in calorie production will be needed, despite growing challenges from water stress and climate disasters such as droughts and floods.
+Food security is equally at risk, with 60% of irrigated agriculture facing extreme water stress.
+To feed an estimated global population of 10 billion by 2050, the world will need to increase calorie production by 56%.
+This goal will be increasingly difficult due to water shortages and climate-related disasters such as droughts and floods, which threaten agricultural productivity.

 Reference: Image taken from Smith, J. (2024).
 Global water stress map projected for 2050 [Image].
 In By 2050, Globally 5 Billion People Might Live With ‘Extremely High’ Water Stress For At Least 1 Month Annually: Research.
 Water Insights. https://www.waterinsights.com/articles/2050-water-stress

-Focus on the Valle del Cauca: sugar cane production and water stress
+Case Study: Valle del Cauca sugar cane production and water stress

 In the Valle del Cauca, sugar cane production is one of the main water demands, using 90% of the water for this crop and a large part of the water for people.
 Sugar cane covers about 200,000 hectares and is a big threat to water resources because of the heavy use of chemicals, which pollute the groundwater.